pingcap/docs-dm/en/handle-performance-issues.md

 ### binlog data decoding and verification

 After reading the binlog event into the DM memory, DM's relay processing unit decodes and verifies data.
 This usually does not lead to performance bottleneck; therefore, there is no related performance metric on the monitoring dashboard by default.
-If you need to view this metric, you can manually add `dm_relay_read_transform_duration` in Prometheus.
+If you need to view this metric, you can manually add a monitoring item in Grafana.
+This monitoring item corresponds to `dm_relay_read_transform_duration`, a metric from Prometheus.

 ### Write relay log files